 - Insulin resistance

-Cirrhosis can be serious and life-threatening, especially if you continue to drink alcohol.
+Cirrhosis can be serious and life threatening, especially if you continue to drink alcohol.
+The outcome of cirrhosis depends on the stage.
 The good news is that with proper diet, medical management, and avoidance of alcohol, you can drastically slow down the rate of progression of liver damage.

 Agency for Healthcare Research and Quality.
 Milk thistle: effects on liver disease and cirrhosis and clinical adverse effects.
 Summary, evidence report/technology assessment: number 21, September 2000.

 Angulo P, Lindor KD.
 Treatment of nonalcoholic fatty liver: present and emerging therapies.
 Semin Liver Dis .
 2001;21(1):81-88.